WaveEdu/wave-edu/server/README.md

 # to show the prisma studio (UI for the database)
 npm run studio

+# to build the server
+npm run build

+# to start the server in production
+npm run start

 # to fill the database with fake data DEPRECATED
 # npm run seed